Bylaws

 An Administrator Member shall not have the right to vote and shall be ineligible to hold office.

-A Candidate-in-Training shall not have the right to vote and shall be ineligible to hold office.
+A Fellow-in-Training shall not have the right to vote and shall be ineligible to hold office.

-An International Candidate-in-Training shall not have the right to vote and shall be ineligible to hold office.
+An International Fellow-in-Training shall not have the right to vote and shall be ineligible to hold office.

-A Resident Member shall not have the right to vote and shall be ineligible to hold office.
+A Provisional member shall not have the right to vote and shall be ineligible to hold office.

-Candidates for membership as Active, Affiliate, Associate, International, and Orthoptist members shall be voted upon at the Business Session of the Annual Meeting following recommendations by the Board of Directors.
-Membership approval requires an affirmative vote of seventy-five percent (75%) of the members eligible to vote and voting at the Annual Meeting in person, by electronic ballot or by absentee ballot according to procedural rules.
+Candidates for membership as Member, Associate, International, and Orthoptist members shall be voted upon at the Business Session of the Annual Meeting following recommendations by the Board of Directors.
+Membership approval requires an affirmative vote of seventy-five percent (75%) of the members eligible to vote and voting at the Annual Meeting in person or by electronic ballot according to procedural rules.
 The individual’s vote shall be by written or electronic ballot if negative comment is present in discussion of any candidate.

 2. A member shall lose his or her membership, or have his or her membership suspended, or shall be subject to a public or a private reprimand if he or she engages in ethical violations or other egregious conduct that would be generally unacceptable to the membership of the Association.
 Without limiting the foregoing, a final determination of a violation of the Code of Ethics of the American Academy of Ophthalmology shall be presumed to constitute an ethical violation for purposes of this subsection.